 Starting investing can often feel daunting, often due to a lack of knowledge on how to start.
 Once you have a good understanding of why investing is important, index funds are one of the easiest options to get started with.

 Index funds are an attractive method of investing for several reasons, including diversification, low fees and ease of automation.
 When you purchase shares of an index fund, you’re exposed to all the stocks in an index.
 The idea is that stocks that are appreciating will make up for stocks that are depreciating.

 Therefore, index fund investing is suitable for almost everyone, because an automated investment portfolio takes care of itself.
 But is it also worthwhile for an index investor to further diversify?

-Read on to learn more on investing in index funds and how to diversify your index fund portfolio.
+Read on to learn more about investing in index funds and how to diversify your index fund portfolio.

 What is an index fund?

-Index funds are a group of mutual funds or exchange-traded funds (ETF) that are designed to track a specific index, such as the S&P 500 or FTSE 100.
-These indices track the performance of the biggest companies in the US and UK, respectively.
+Index funds are a group of mutual funds or exchange-traded funds (ETFs) that are designed to track a specific index, such as the S&P 500 or FTSE 100.
+These indices track the performance of the biggest companies in the US and the UK, respectively.

 One index fund can hold hundreds or even thousands of companies, so investors are fairly diversified when they choose an index.
 Regardless of this, index funds are not a one-size-fits-all option.
-They are great for a low-key investor who doesn’t mind a hands-off approach.
+They are great for low-key investors who don’t mind a hands-off approach.
 But the question remains: do you still need to diversify with index funds or is one enough?

 How to choose index funds?